StyraInc/vscode-styra/CONTRIBUTING.md

 ## New Contributors

-To get an overview of the project, read both the public-facing [README](https://github.com/StyraInc/vscode-styra) and the more detailed development [README](https://github.com/StyraInc/vscode-styra/tree/main/src) in `/src`.
+To get an overview of the project, read both the public-facing [README](https://github.com/StyraInc/vscode-styra) and the more detailed documentation at [our docs site](https://docs.styra.com/das/reference/vs-code-extension/).

 Once you are familiar with the project, follow these steps to get going: